 Every cat is unique.
 You knew that already.
 They all have their own likes and dislikes when it comes to all number of areas in their lives.
 Different cats have different preferences in terms of what toys they’ll play with.
 Some cats like a cat basket, and some cats like a proper cat bed.
 We’ve already covered those types of preference in our cat toys and cat beds articles.
 Another area where cats will differ is what they prefer when it comes to food.
 There are many things to consider when it comes to cat food, and whether to choose wet cat food or dry cat food is just one of the decisions to wrestle with.
-But it can get more complicated than that!
+But it can get more complicated than that; some cats require specialist diets.

 What a cat needs when it comes to food intake can change.
 Sometimes, changes will purely be down to your cat’s age.
 A kitten and an older cat will need very different looking meals.
 Other times, health conditions can come into play, and changes in diet have to be made to take better care of your cat’s health.
 That’s why we’ve written a number of helpful articles on specialist diets for cats.